Did you know that your jar of random buttons can provide hours of educational fun for preschoolers or toddlers?

 Here is a recipe for homemade playdough without cream of tartar.

 12. Fine Motor Fun

-Turn a sorting or grouping activity into a fine motor activity by using tweezers to pick up the buttons.
+Turn a sorting or grouping activity into a button fine motor activity by using tweezers to pick them up.

 Sort them into an ice-cube tray or an empty egg carton.